Another undocumented mom faces immigration check-in

 "They called," Bergin said, "and they said the officer we talked to was filling in, and the main officer in charge of her case wants to talk to her about it, he's got some information on her case.
 I don't know what that means."

-Lino's demeanor changed, showing serious concern.
-Her daughter Britzy's eyes filled with tears.
+Lino grew concerned.
+Britzy's eyes filled with tears.

-The entire family disappeared back into the building.
+The family disappeared back into the building.
 Less than a half-hour later, Lino was back.

 "There were changes," she said.